AdobeDocs/experience-manager-65.en/help/sites-administering/experience-fragments-target.md

 * http://www.your-aem-instance.com/content/experience-fragments/my-offers/my-xf-offer.nocloudconfigs.atoffer.html

-The `nocloudonfigs` selector is defined through the use of HTL and can be overlayed by copying it from:
+The `nocloudconfigs` selector is defined through the use of HTL and can be overlayed by copying it from:

 * /libs/cq/experience-fragments/components/xfpage/nocloudconfigs.html